rh20624/KilluaKukuroo.github.io/index.md

   <span style="color: #1e90ff;">
     I am currently looking for self-motivated PhD/MPhil/Visiting students and RAs, starting from Spring/Fall 2026 at HKUST(GZ).
 Both remote and in-person Research Interns are welcome and can start from Summer 2025.
     <br>
-    If you are interested, please feel free to contact me at <u>zhiqing.hong@rutgers.edu</u>, with CV, transcript, and a few sentences highlighting anything you believe would strengthen your application!
+    If you are interested, please feel free to contact me at <u>zhiqing.hong@rutgers.edu</u> or <u>zhiqing@berkeley.edu</u>, with CV, transcript, and a few sentences highlighting anything you believe would strengthen your application!
     <br>
     Please note that while I carefully read all inquiry emails, due to the large volume, I may not be able to respond to each one individually.
 Thank you for your understanding.
   </span>